Sanaria: Clinical trials

-A vaccinethat relies on targeted genetic alteration (gene deletion). arrests early during the liver stage.
-This vaccine, called Sanaria® PfSPZ-GA1 was assessed in its first clinical trial in the Netherlands.
-While this vaccine was safe, it did not offer any advantages over PfSPZ Vaccine, and is not being pursued further.
-Sanaria is now preparing for first-in-human clinical trials of PfSPZ-LARC2 Vaccine, a late-arresting, replication-competent genetically altered parasite with improved antigen expression compared to PfSPZ-GA1.
-PfSPZ-LARC2 vaccine is predicted to equal PfSPZ-CVac (chloroquine) in potency and have the same excellent safety profile as PfSPZ Vaccine.
-This new generation genetically altered parasite is being developed in collaboration with the Seattle Children's Research Institute.
+Sanaria is now preparing for first-in-human clinical trials of PfSPZ-LARC2 Vaccine, a genetically attenuated, late-arresting, replication-competent parasite with 2 gene deletions, that should equal or exceed PfSPZ-CVac in potency while having the same safety profile as PfSPZ Vaccine.
+This new generation parasite is being developed in collaboration with the Seattle Children's Research Institute.
+It builds on earlier experience with Sanaria’s first genetically altered parasite, Sanaria® PfSPZ-GA1, with a single gene deletion, which was developed in collaboration with the Leiden University Medical Center, and assessed in a clinical trial in the Netherlands.
+While PfSPZ-GA1 vaccine was safe, it did not offer any advantages over PfSPZ Vaccine (both parasites arrest development early in the liver stages), and is not being pursued further.
+PfSPZ-LARC2 Vaccine will be assessed in three trials in 2024-25, in Seattle, Washington, in Tübingen, Germany and in Burkina Faso.

-An important Sanaria product is non-attenuated sporozoites, called Sanaria® PfSPZ Challenge.
-This is the immunogen used in PfSPZ-CVac and can be used to infect research participants with P. falciparum malaria to test the efficacy of vaccines and drugs (called controlled human malaria infection, or CHMI) and the impact of innate and acquired immunity and genetic background on malaria.
-The fully infectious sporozoites of PfSPZ Challenge have enabled research teams worldwide to conduct CHMI studies, including in the U.S., the Netherlands, Germany, United Kingdom, Spain, Tanzania, Kenya, Mali, Gabon, Equatorial Guinea, and the Gambia.
+Sanaria’s non-attenuated infectious sporozoites, called Sanaria PfSPZ Challenge, is a very important research tool throughout the world.
+This is the immunogen used in PfSPZ-CVac and can also be used to infect research participants with P. falciparum malaria in order to test the efficacy of vaccines and drugs in a controlled fashion (CHMI), as well as the impact of innate and acquired immunity and genetic background on malaria.
+The fully infectious sporozoites of PfSPZ Challenge have enabled research teams worldwide to conduct CHMI studies, including in the US, the Netherlands, Germany, United Kingdom, Spain, Tanzania, Kenya, Mali, Gabon, Equatorial Guinea, and the Gambia.
+In Kenya, 10 PhD students have used data from studies with Sanaria® PfSPZ Challenge to support their PhD thesis work.
 Sanaria has two variants of PfSPZ Challenge, one from West Africa and one from Brazil, and plans to develop additional variants in the coming years.

 I-PfSPZ-C

-Sanaria's research and development is conducted with the collaboration of the International PfSPZ Consortium (I-PfSPZ-C), a group of ~240 investigators and funders from 70 organizations in 26 countries who are dedicated to development of whole PfSPZ malaria vaccines that can be used to prevent malaria in individuals and systematically eliminate malaria from geographically defined areas of the world.
+Sanaria's research and development is conducted with the collaboration of the International PfSPZ Consortium (I-PfSPZ-C), a group of ~290 investigators and funders from 86 organizations in 28 countries who are dedicated to development of whole PfSPZ malaria vaccines that can be used to prevent malaria in individuals and systematically eliminate malaria from geographically defined areas of the world.
 The I-PfSPZ-C meets 1-2 times each year to present data, discuss ideas, and map out plans for future studies in an open forum.